TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

         consequence, the global variables it needs to access (including other modules) may already have been deleted or set to ``None``.
-Python guarantees that globals whose name begins with a single underscore are deleted from their module before other globals are deleted; if no other references to such globals exist, this may help in assuring that imported modules are still available at the time when the :meth:`__del__` method is called.
+Python guarantees that globals whose name begins with a single underscore are deleted kutoka their module before other globals are deleted; if no other references to such globals exist, this may help in assuring that imported modules are still available at the time when the :meth:`__del__` method is called.